gulfiliz/gulfiliz.github.io/_posts/2025-02-16-american-anti-intellectualism.md

 ---

 ## VI.
-France vs. America, the Structural Difference
+France vs. America: the Structural Difference

 Why does France produce public intellectuals and America does not?